DiadSea

 Building transnational marine management and conservation strategies for diadromous fish in the Atlantic Area.

-Diadromous fish species divide their lifecycle between two different habitats (freshwater and marine waters).
-This presents significant threats to these species, including overfishing, habitat degradation, ocean warming and shifts in ocean currents, to name a few.
-Because these fish are split between two differing habitats throughout their lives, there are many management, conservation and societal challenges faced when trying to protect and conserve them.
+This presents significant threats to these species, including overfishing, habitat degradation, ocean warming, and shifts in ocean currents, among others.
+Because these fish are split between two different habitats throughout their lives, there are numerous management, conservation, and societal challenges associated with protecting and conserving them.

 Project Objectives